dilsadkut/Django_webproject/README.md

 # webproject

 Within the scope of the Bilge Adam Yetiştirme Programı Python Eğitimi, I made a small application about product tracking and management in this web project.
-I used MySQL as database and got help from Bootstrap css library for styles.
+I used Python Django Framework and MySQL as database and got help from Bootstrap css library for styles.

 ## Home page
 ![Alt text](images/1.png)